lorrden/SwiftDBFKit-BugFixes/DBFKit/DBFKit.docc/Developer/Catalog.md

 do {
     // we must do the writing in a do-catch block to catch errors try writer.write(to: URL(fileURLWithPath: "insert/path/here/dbf")!)

+    // if you have any memo fields, you should write to the DBT file try writer.writeDBT(to: URL(fileURLWithPath: "path/to/dbt.dbt")!) // once again ONLY execute this if you have a ColumnType.MEMO present in your DBFTable
 } catch {
     print("\(error)")
 }